Madictian/madictian.github.io/README.md

 Before

 As mentioned i took a 5 year sabaticle, it was planned to only keep me busy for a years time, but having money, picking working hours and having a sweet working enviroment you tend to fall into habbits.
-Which i am terrible at changing.
+Which i am terrible at changing. what did this work provide me with?

+ -

 ![](https://media.discordapp.net/attachments/753265458047746199/753266089110143066/IMG_20190219_211545.jpg?width=200&height=250)